White Argentines

+The vast majority of Argentines are descended from European and Syrian-Lebanese immigrants (mostly Catholic ethnic groups such Italians, Galicians, Basques, French, German Catholics, Maronites, Asturians, Poles, Irish, Croats, etc.) who arrived between the late 19th century and the early 20th century, although some have ancestors among the early Spanish colonizers.

 Currently, the Argentine government does not conduct an ethnic census survey that would allow counting "white" people in the country.
 However, various studies have indicated that White Argentines have been the majority group in the country since at least 1778.